 Her smile lights up the room and my heart.
 She reminds me that I have so much to be grateful for.
 She doesn’t need much, her mind isn’t complicated.
 Her needs are met; she is so loved, adored and doted on.
-She smiles and twirls and sometimes I join in because it takes my heart back to a place of innocence and joy and sometimes I just freaking need to get out of my head, look into her beautiful eyes and remember that I am ok.
+She smiles and twirls around the house.
+Sometimes I join in because it takes my heart back to a place of innocence and joy and often I just freaking need to get out of my head, look into her beautiful eyes and remember that I am more than ok.

 It’s not as bad as it might seem in that moment.
 You question yourself, the world.
 Especially with all of the horrible things happening daily.